List of equipment of the Canadian Coast Guard: Western Region

+The Bell 412s replaced the Bell 212s that operated until in 2017.

 Fixed-wing deployment

-One fixed wing aircraft (owned and operated by Transport Canada on behalf of CCG) is based in eastern Canadian airports with the facility at Ottawa International Airport providing the main maintenance base.
-A single fixed wing aircraft is based in British Columbia.
-The CCG operates two Transport Canada aircraft under contract: an Ottawa-based de Havilland Dash 8, which does pollution control patrols over the Great Lakes, St. Lawrence Seaway, and parts of the east coast; and a Vancouver-based de Havilland Twin Otter, which flies fisheries and pollution control missions along the west coast.
+Four fixed wing aircraft (owned and operated by Transport Canada on behalf of CCG) which form part of the National Aerial Surveillance Program are based with the facility at Ottawa International Airport which is the primary maintenance base.
+A single fixed-wing aircraft is based in Vancouver, British Columbia, a de Havilland Dash 8 DHC-8M-102 (C-GSUR).
+A single fixed-wing aircraft is based in Moncton, New Brunswick, a de Havilland Dash 8 DHC-8M-102 (C-GCFJ).
+The two other Transport Canada aircraft under contract are: an Ottawa-based de Havilland Dash 8 DHC-8M-103 (C-FTFM), to be tasked initially with monitoring the Right Whale population off the Atlantic Coast, and a de Havilland Dash 7 DHC-7-150ir (C-GCFR) which does pollution control patrols over the Great Lakes, St. Lawrence Seaway, and parts of the east coast, as well as Arctic ice patrols and oil pollution surveillance.
+When in the arctic, the DHC-7-150ir is based out of Iqaluit, Nunavut.
 In addition to the federal government aircraft, a private company Provincial Aerospace Ltd., is contracted to operate four specially modified and equipped King Air 200 aircraft in support of the National Aerial Surveillance Program (jointly funded by Transport Canada and Fisheries and Oceans Canada), from Halifax, St. John's and Comox, British Columbia.